Termites Can Attack A Brick Home Too!

 Drywood termites live in the wood they eat and find their way into homes through cracks and gaps in the eaves.
 Once in the home, they are typically found in attics or rafters.

 In both cases, termites eat wood from the inside out and most homeowners don’t know they have termites until the damage is discovered.

 How Do You Protect Your Home Against Termites?

-No matter what your home construction is, you should have a termite protection program in place.
-Contact Massey Services to get a Free Termite Inspection and to find out about our termite protection programs.
+No matter what your home construction is, you should have a termite control program in place.